Prince Harry's memoir sheds light on bust-ups among British royals | Entertainment

 "He grabbed me by the collar, ripping my necklace, and he knocked me to the floor," Harry wrote.
 "I landed on the dog's bowl, which cracked under my back, the pieces cutting into me.
 I lay there for a moment, dazed, then got to my feet and told him to get out."

-STINGING CRITICISM Since their exit from royal life, the Duke and Duchess of Sussex, as Harry and Meghan are officially known, have delivered stinging criticism of the Windsors and the British monarchy which has included accusations of racism which William himself has dismissed.
+STINGING CRITICISM Since their exit from royal life, the Duke and Duchess of Sussex, as Harry and Meghan are officially known, have delivered stinging criticism of the Windsors and the British monarchy which has included accusations of racism, which William has dismissed.

+In an interview for the CBS show "60 Minutes," Harry said he himself was "probably bigoted before the relationship with Meghan."
+"Put it this way, I didn't see what I now see," Harry added.

 "I don't know how staying silent is ever going to make things better," Harry said in Thursday's ITV clip.
 Asked why he was invading the privacy of his family, something he had railed against, he replied: "That will be the accusation from the people that don't understand or don't want to believe that my family have been briefing the press."